rob-blackbourn/jetblack-negoriate-stream/README.md

 ### Server

-A trivial C# echo server.
+Here is a trivial C# echo server.

 ```csharp
 using System;